drBenway/pixi-vn-wiki/other-topics/faq.md

 Linking a character to an image to add to the canvas is a common feature in visual novels.
 It can be useful for example for showing the character's expression.

-To do this, you just need to create a [custom character](/start/character.md#custom-character) or modify the existing one (it is already present in the templates), and add the image to the character's properties.
+To do this, you just need to create a [custom character](/start/character.md#custom-character) or modify the existing one (it is already present in the templates).
 I recommend adding an array of strings containing the links/aliases of the images that make up the character (body, head...), and using an [ImageContainer](/start/canvas-image-container.md) when you need to display the character.

 For example: